uptycslabs/terraform-azurerm-tenant-integration/README.md

   - `Application Administrator` (AD Role)
 - `Owner` role at the Root Management Group scope

-  For more information visit: [https://learn.microsoft.com/en-us/azure/role-based-access-control/elevate-access-global-admin]
+  For more information, refer to: [https://learn.microsoft.com/en-us/azure/role-based-access-control/elevate-access-global-admin].

-Absence of the above privileges may result in Access related issues when trying to run the Terraform.
+Absence of the above privileges may result in access related issues when trying to run the Terraform.

 ## What does the Terraform do?

-Terraform is going to create a new **Service Principal** corresponding to our Multi-Tenant App Registration and assign below Roles/Permissions/Policies to it at the scope of the Root Management Group.
+Running the Terraform creates a new **Service Principal** corresponding to Uptycs's Multi-Tenant App Registration.
+It assigns below Roles/Permissions/Policies to it at the scope of the Root Management Group.
 Uptycs requires these set of Roles/Permissions to be able to fetch the required information from your Tenant:

 **Roles**: